keboola/keboola-as-code-templates/_common/in-googleanalytics-searchconsole/v0/src/extractor/kds-team.ex-google-search-console/in-googleanalytics-searchconsole-extractor/description.md

 ## Description:

-This extractor is getting data from Google Search Console.
+This data source is getting data from Google Search Console.